 For larger images I use prismatic spectacles, obtained from http://nvp3d.com/en/prism-glasses.

-Some images are red/cyan anaglyphs, which may be familiar to most people from cinemas.
+Some images are red/cyan anaglyphs, which may be familiar to most people from cinemas in the 1960s.
 Unfortunately, no anaglyph system yet made can reproduce colour properly; for example, pink orchids come out a pretty blue colour when viewed by red/cyan glasses.
 However, since anaglyph glasses are fairly common, I have included some images to be viewed by this technique.